amitappstechy/youtube-chapters/README.md

 # youtube-chapters
-Fetch YouTube Chapters transcript then use open AI to generate chapters at certain timestamp
+Fetch YouTube transcript then use open AI to generate chapters at certain timestamp